How to Sell Your Software to a Big Company

-Define a buyer persona: You know you want to sell your software to a big company, but you also need to know exactly who’s buying when you make the approach.
+Define a buyer persona: you know you want to sell your software to a big company, but you also need to know exactly who’s buying when you make the approach.
 A buyer persona helps you understand who your future buyers are, the best ways to reach them, and ultimately help convert prospects into real customers.
 Having a well-defined buyer persona can help you understand who your buyer is and accommodate them throughout the customer journey.

-Dedicate some time to more research on your buyer persona, and leverage this information to help tailor the information you present, and help your sales team better predict future questions, roadblocks, and develop a rapport with the prospect as the sales process moves along.
+Dedicate some time to more research on your buyer persona, leverage this information to tailor the information you present, and help your sales team better predict future questions, roadblocks, and develop a rapport with the prospect as the sales process moves along.

 Once you’ve made contact with the right person on their side, this person can be your biggest ally in helping you and your sales team move your software through the process.
 They can get their peers and superiors excited about your product and help handling internal hurdles that may arise in the future.

 Congratulations, you’ve overcome the largest hurdle in the sales process: sticking the landing.